 D

-It is valid for all rational numbers, as long as the divisor is not zero.
+It is valid for all rational numbers.

 Hint: